OpenZeppelin/ethernaut/client/src/gamedata/en/descriptions/levels/doubleentry.md

 The underlying token is an instance of the DET token implemented in `DoubleEntry` contract definition and the DEX holds 100 units of it.
 Additionally the DEX also holds 100 of `LegacyToken LGT` which is unexpectedly related to `DoubleEntry`.

-The `DoubleEntry` DET implements a models of a [Forta's agent](https://forta.org/) which is here for educational purposes and doesn't represent the actual functioning design of it.
+The `DoubleEntry` DET implements a models of a [Forta's agent](https://docs.forta.network/en/latest/) which is here for educational purposes and doesn't represent the actual functioning design of it.
+Forta is the first runtime intelligence network on the security and health of Web3 core infrastructure and dApps.

 An importante notice is that the `DoubleEntry` DET token is deployed behind a [`TransparentUpgradeableProxy`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v3.2.0/contracts/proxy/TransparentUpgradeableProxy.sol).

-Your goal is to suceed **in order** to:
+Your goal is to succeed **in order** to:
 - Have `Agent` not being called again when calling `delegateTransfer` function.
 - Sweep all LTT tokens from DEX.